RobGeada/Choreographer/README.md

 ```
     -w,     --workers: Specify the number of worker nodes desired in your cluster
 	-l,    --launcher: Specify the name of the program in the projectFolder that defines your app launcher
-	-p,     --project: Specify the name of your project for OpenShift purposes
 	-d,  --dockerName: Specify your Docker Hub username
 	-o, --clusterCred: Specify your cluster credentials (username:pass)
 	-n,  --newCluster: Create new cluster, rather than use existing one.